lhtin/01world/arch/risc-v/rvv.md

     vmv.v.v vd, vs1 # vd[i] = vs1[i]
     vmv.v.x vd, rs1 # vd[i] = x[rs1]
     vmv.v.i vd, imm # vd[i] = imm

+    Mask values can be widened into SEW-width elements using a sequence vmv.v.i vd, 0; vmerge.vim vd, vd, 1, v0.

+    The form vmv.v.v vd, vd, which leaves body elements unchanged, can be used to indicate that the register will next be used with an EEW equal to SEW.

 ## 12. Vector Fixed-Point Arithmetic Instructions